jon-harper/OmniBox/docs/support/lower_bay.md

 Lower Bay Trays mount below the MCU board and are used for a wide range of parts.
 Parts compatible with the lower bay are listed here.
 The [:material-git: /Trays/Lower Bay][git_lower_bay] git folder is organized with subfolders for each supported part.
 All variations based around that part are in the same folder.

 There are two types of Lower Bay Trays: Short and Long.
-A Long length tray covers the mount points of two Short trays and must be mounted from front to back of the case.
+A Long length tray covers the mount points of two Short trays and must be mounted from the front to the back of the case.

+Every tray (short or long) attaches to the Core case body with four (4) M3 x 6mm screws.
+Additional fasteners are listed with each component.

 <figure markdown>
   [![img][img_lower_bay]{ width="480" }][img_lower_bay]